 Besides this planned progress, Arizonans can also take advantage of federal subsidies — 84% of residents already qualify, and 48% are eligible for cost-sharing reductions.
 Depending on the plan and subsidy amount, this means that monthly premiums could decrease to almost nothing.

 And even though ACA is still the law, there are now no penalties for being uninsured.
-Additionally, residents can take advantage of medical assistance or short-term Arizona health insurance plans.
-This means you have options when it comes to finding the right Arizona health insurance plan for you.
+Additionally, residents can take advantage of medical assistance or Short-term health insurance policies in Arizona.
+This means you have options when it comes to finding the right Best health insurance options in Arizona.

 Even though most employed individuals receive their Arizona state health insurance coverage through employer-sponsored plans, there are a variety of options for residents.
 Opting for individual health insurance plans — which are essentially ACA/Obamacare plans available through a healthcare marketplace — helped improve Arizona’s uninsured rate.